 ||Within the course there are many ongoing activities such as presentations, micro-teaching and group-work that lead to continuous feedback from peers as well as tutors.
 This makes a significant further contribution to the formative assessment.

 On completion of this course, the student will be able to:

-1. Critically appraise and evaluate theories of learning and teaching
+- Students will critically appraise and evaluate theories of learning, teaching and assessment.

-1. Critically appraise and evaluate curricular arrangements for the different stages of secondary school education
+- Students will critically appraise and evaluate curricular arrangements for the different stages of secondary school education.

-1. Critically appraise and evaluate the values explicit in documents and legislation relvant to and/or about Scottish education which relate to inclusion, additional support needs, fairness and social justice
+- Students will critically appraise and evaluate the values explicit in documents and legislation relevant to and/or about Scottish education which relate to inclusion, additional support needs, fairness and social justice.

-1. Read and respond critically and analytically to research in education (academic texts and articles from a wide range of sources)
+- Students will read, respond and act critically and analytically to research in education (academic texts and articles from a wide range of sources).

 |Graduate Attributes and Skills